angular-ui/bootstrap/README.md

 # Installation

 Installation is easy as UI Bootstrap has minimal dependencies - only the AngularJS and Twitter Bootstrap's CSS are required.
+*Notes:*
-Note: Since version 0.13.0, UI Bootstrap depends on [ngAnimate](https://docs.angularjs.org/api/ngAnimate) for transitions and animations, such as the accordion, carousel, etc. Include `ngAnimate` in the module dependencies for your app in order to enable animation.
+* Since version 0.13.0, UI Bootstrap depends on [ngAnimate](https://docs.angularjs.org/api/ngAnimate) for transitions and animations, such as the accordion, carousel, etc. Include `ngAnimate` in the module dependencies for your app in order to enable animation.
+* UI Bootstrap depends on [ngTouch](https://docs.angularjs.org/api/ngTouch) for swipe actions.
+Include `ngTouch` in the module dependencies for your app in order to enable swiping.

 ## Angular Requirements
 * UI Bootstrap 1.0 and higher _requires_ Angular 1.4.x or higher and it has been tested with Angular 1.4.8.